-26. There is also a need for a common international approach in relation to Offensive Cyber.
-It is clear there is now a pressing requirement for the introduction of a doctrine, or set of protocols, to ensure that there is a common approach to Offensive Cyber.
+protocols, to ensure that there is a common approach to Offensive Cyber.
 While the UN has agreed that international law, and in particular the UN Charter, applies in cyberspace, there is still a need for a greater global understanding of how this should work in practice.
-The Committee made this recommendation over two years ago in its Annual Report 2016-2017.
-It is imperative that there are now tangible developments in this area in light of the increasing threat from Russia (and others, including China, Iran and the Democratic People's Republic of Korea).
-Achieving a consensus on this common approach will be a challenging process, but as a leading proponent of the Rules Based International Order it is essential that the UK helps to promote and shape Rules of Engagement, working with our allies.
+The Committee made this recommendation over two years ago in its Annual Report 2016-2017.20 It is imperative that there are now tangible developments in this area in light of the increasing threat from Russia (and others, including China, Iran and the Democratic People's Republic of Korea).
+Achieving a consensus on this common approach will be a challenging process, but as a leading proponent of the Rules Based International Order it is essential that the UK helps to promote and shape Rules of Engagement, working with our allies.21

-&lt;sup>20 Intelligence and Security Committee of Parliament Annual Report 2016-2017, HC 655.
+20 Intelligence and Security Committee of Parliament Annual Report 2016-2017, HC 655.

-&lt;sup>21 The UK's position on applying international law to cyberspace was set out in a speech, Cyber and International Law in the 21st century, delivered by the Attorney General, the Rt Hon.
+21 The UK's position on applying international law to cyberspace was set out in a speech, Cyber and International Law in the 21st century, delivered by the Attorney General, the Rt Hon.
 Jeremy Wright QC MP, at Chatham House on 23 May 2018.